lordpaijo/rust-paper-scissors/README.md

 $ cargo build # buzzzbuzzbuzzz, here comes the slow-ass build...
 ```

-Finished installing or building, you can now play the game.
-If you installed the already published package, then you can execute it by typing `rps_paijo` on your terminal just like any other CLI apps.
-Or if you built it from source, then do the followings:
+If you have finished installing or building, you can now play the game.
+If you installed the already published package, then you can execute it by typing `rps_paijo` on your terminal just like any other CLI app.
+Or if you built it from the source, then do the following:

 ```sh
 $ cd rust-paper-scissors/
 $ cargo run
 ```

 ## Playing
 I don't think I have to tell you how to play the game in general, it's the same as any other rock, paper, and scissors.
-Though I want to address some additional features which will be separated into two forms, arguments and commands.
+However, I want to address some additional features which will be separated into two forms, arguments and commands.

 ### Arguments
 Arguments can be called by typing them after calling the game.
 Like flags or tags in any other program, they can be called using `-` or `--` before them.
-For example, `--help` will give you the help page which what's isnide is the list of available arguments.
+For example, `--help` will give you the help which what's inside it is the page of the list of available arguments.

 ```sh
   -r, --rounds <ROUNDS>
       --auto
   -h, --help         Print help
   -V, --version      Print version
 ```
 ### Commands
-As for the commands, they are special in game commands that do simple yet useful things... yeah that's dumb.
+As for the commands, they are special in-game commands that do simple yet useful things... yeah that's dumb.

 ```
  - exit / quit : Quitting your game's session without any results.
  - restart / reset : Restart your game's session back to 0.
  - end : Ending your game's session with a result, either you win, lose, or draw.
 ```

 And that's everything, I hope...
 Enjoy playing!